IT/OT Convergence: The Essential Breakdown

 Early 2000s innovations like wireless sensor networks connected legacy OT to modern IT, paving the way for smart cities, automated factories, and interconnected grids.
 For a detailed technical growth, view the NIST IoT research report with detailed standard evolution.

-2. Finalizing IT/OT Merging
+2. Decoding IT/OT Merging

 A. Defining IT and OT

 IT covers tech infrastructure—servers, storage, networks, and software—although OT monitors and controls physical processes like manufacturing equipment and energy grids.
-Their unification unifies data flows and enables real-time discoveries, remote diagnostics, predictive maintenance, and tighter cybersecurity.
+Their unification unifies data flows and enables real-time insights, remote diagnostics, predictive maintenance, and tighter cybersecurity.

 B. Driving Technologies